-Reserve Estimated Balance 31/3/11 Purpose Conditions of Use Capital Reserves £000 Usable Capital Receipts 5,169 To provide funds to support the capital programme Capital receipts can only be used to support capital spending or the repayment of debt.
-Management of the use of the receipts rests with the Assistant Director (Resources) but approval of their use must be given by Council.
-Asset Investment Reserve 2,048 To provide resources to purchase properties and fund associated revenue costs (e.g. marketing) required as part of the Carlisle Renaissance project.
-To provide resources for investment in the Council's industrial estates to ensure rent yields are maintained / increased Management of the reserve rests with the Assistant Director (Economic Development) who will be responsible for developing proposals requiring funding from the reserve.
+Estimated Balance 31/3/12 Purpose Conditions of Use £000 4,816 To provide funds to support the capital programme Capital receipts can only be used to support capital spending or the repayment of debt.
+Management of the use of the receipts rests with the Director of Resources but approval of their use must be given by Council.
+1,431 To provide resources to purchase properties and fund associated revenue costs (e.g. marketing) required as part of the Carlisle Renaissance project.
+To provide resources for investment in the Council's industrial estates to ensure rent yields are maintained / increased Management of the reserve rests with the Director of Resources who will be responsible for developing proposals requiring funding from the reserve.
 Approval to release funds from the reserve can only be given by the Council.
-CLL Reserve 522 To provide funds to purchase equipment from CLL Ltd, should the leisure management contract either not be renewed or be terminated due to breach of contract on the part of CLL Ltd. Management of the reserve rests with the Assistant Director (Community Engagement) but can only be used with the agreement of the Council.
+522 To provide funds to purchase equipment from CLL Ltd, should the leisure management contract either not be renewed or be terminated due to breach of contract on the part of CLL Ltd. Management of the reserve rests with the Director of Community Engagement but can only be used with the agreement of the Council.
 Use of the reserve should be accompanied by a report to Council providing details of the circumstances giving rise to the need for support to be provided by the Reserve.
-Lanes Capital Reserve 326 To provide funds to meet potential exceptional capital works under the terms of the lease agreement.
-Management of the reserve rests with the Assistant Director (Resources) who will be responsible for developing proposals requiring funding from the reserve.
+340 To provide funds to meet potential exceptional capital works under the terms of the lease agreement.
+Management of the reserve rests with the Director of Resources who will be responsible for developing proposals requiring funding from the reserve.
 Approval to release funds from the reserve can only be given by the Council.
+Balance 31/3/12 £000 4,816 1,431 £000 4,816 To provide funds to support the capital programme 1,431 To provide resources to purchase properties and fund associated revenue costs (e.g. marketing) required as part of the Carlisle Renaissance project.
+To provide resources for investment in the Council's industrial estates to ensure rent yields are maintained / increased 522 To provide funds to purchase equipment from CLL Ltd, should the leisure management contract either not be renewed or be terminated due to breach of contract on the part of CLL Ltd. 340 To provide funds to meet potential exceptional capital works under the terms of